In-Context Reinforcement Learning via Communicative World Models: Introduction

 From an ICRL perspective, the latent representation learned by the WM, which captures the dynamics and task reward, provides a context for RL agents when deployed in a variety of environments.
-Our intuition is that WMs are more suitable as contextualizersthan vanilla, self-supervised trained transformers, leading to a subsequent reinforcement pre-training in ICRL with improved generalizability \cite{moeini2025survey}.
+Our intuition is that WMs are more suitable as contextualizers than vanilla, self-supervised trained transformers, leading to a subsequent reinforcement pre-training in ICRL with improved generalizability \cite{moeini2025survey}.
 In summary, while ICRL facilitates context-driven adaptation, it often lacks understanding of the environment dynamics, making the generalization fragile.
 While WMs learn such dynamics, the learned representations, however, are often entangled with task-specific policy learning, which can lead to representations that are overly specialized and less transferable, and the objective mismatch between representation and policy learning \cite{eysenbach2022joint}.

 To address WMs' limitation above and make it better suited for ICRL, we propose to separate the representation learning from the policy learning and introduce the Communicative Representation for Adaptive RL (CORAL) framework, illustrated in Fig.~\ref{fig:CORAL-design}.
-CORAL decouples the representation and policy learning and formulates ICRL as a two-agent emergent communication problem \cite{lowe2019pitfalls, zhu2024survey}, where a world model, called Information Agent (IA), aims to understand the environment dynamics and task reward, and communicate its understanding through latent representations to a Control Agent (CA), parameterized by a neural network policy model.
+CORAL functionally separates the role of world modeling from reward maximization and formulates ICRL as a two-agent emergent communication problem \cite{lowe2019pitfalls,zhu2024survey}, where a world model, called Information Agent (IA), aims to understand the environment dynamics and task reward, and communicate its understanding through latent representations to a Control Agent (CA), parameterized by a neural network policy model.
 CORAL's novelty lies in that IA, parameterized by a transformer, generates its messages considering three aspects: 1) dynamics awareness, messages encode the predictions of future consequences, 2) temporal coherence, consecutive messages in the same context must be alike to ensure consistency, and 3) in-context communication effectiveness, the control policy conditioned on messages yields higher return than without.